r-barnes/Barnes2013-Depressions/README.md

 Assumptions
 =======================
-All of the algorithms assume that cells marked as having NoData will have extremely negative numerical values: less than any
+All of the algorithms assume that cells marked as having NoData will have extremely negative numerical values: less than the value of any of the actual data.

 Notes on the Manuscript
 =======================